raldes/Orders/README.md

-# Inventory
+# Orders

 ## Solution

-- The solution has 5 projects
+- The solution has 8 projects
 - Al projects are .Net 6

 ### Projects: